1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: IST is 5 hours 30 minutes ahead of GMT.

-58. The difference in longitude between IST (82°30′E) and GMT (0°) is:
+58. The difference in longitude between IST (82°30′E) and GMT (0°) is_____________.

 A) 77°30′